◆ Islamic Wealth Intelligence

 What is Waqaf (Islamic endowment) and can I set one up for my family?

-Waqaf is a perpetual charitable endowment.
-You set aside assets (property, investments, or cash) as a permanent trust whose income benefits specified beneficiaries or causes.
+Waqaf is a perpetual charitable endowment—a mechanism for ongoing impact and continuity.
+You set aside assets (property, investments, or cash) as a permanent trust whose income benefits specified beneficiaries or causes and serves the community.
 Unlike a conventional trust that eventually distributes capital, a Waqaf's principal is locked in perpetuity.
-Waqaf benefits can support family members while simultaneously serving religious or charitable purposes.
+Waqaf benefits can support family members while simultaneously serving religious, charitable, or community purposes.
 Setting up a family Waqaf requires a proper legal structure (often via a foundation) and Shariah advisor approval.
 In Singapore, MUIS and estate planning lawyers can help structure a Waqaf that fulfils both Islamic and legal requirements.

 Your Obligation.
 Your Legacy.
 Your Adviser.